 Education has gone through a lot of transformation over the past many decades.
 It is within the reach of more learners than before.
-Today, formal education is available in many disciplines of learning, for various categories of learners and deliverable through technology enabled channels.
+Also, today, formal education is available in many disciplines of learning, for various categories of learners and deliverable through technology enabled channels.
 This has been possible because the manner of imparting education has also evolved.
 This manner of imparting education to students is pedagogy.
 Pedagogy defines the methods adopted for conducting teaching-learning sessions.
 It includes the various strategies and approaches adopted by teachers to ensure meaningful learning sessions for students.
 The demand for quality education is at an all-time high today.
-Effective pedagogical approaches are of critical importance in providing quality education.
+So, effective pedagogical approaches are of critical importance in providing quality education.

 For a more detailed idea of pedagogy, readers may refer the article, Pedagogy: What Educators Need to Know at TOPHAT.

 Importance of Pedagogy in Teaching